 For 11-year-old Natalie, the highlight was Science Street, a series of stalls conducting interactive demonstrations tailored to families.
 “It was like a big street market with lots of different experiments,” says Natalie.
 “It was really cool because I got to do all sorts of science-y stuff that I didn’t know existed.”

 “Kids my age would probably have liked the Paper Plane competition and making Fake Snow.
 I loved the Milky Bubbles.
 Using dry ice, bubble mixture and a hot kettle, they made a bubble in your hair that disintegrated into dry ice ‘smoke’ as soon as you touched it!”

-If you aren’t there in time for the Festival, don’t despair.
-Year-round, the scientifically-inclined can get their dose of history, Egyptology, animal encounters and more at Queensland Museum.
-“The Egyptian mummies were really fascinating but a bit freaky at the same time,” says Natalie of the Ancient Egypt exhibit showing until late August 2018.
+If you aren’t in Brisbane during March for the World Science Festival, don’t despair.
+Year-round, the scientifically inclined can get their dose of history, Egyptology, animal encounters and more at Queensland Museum.
+“The Egyptian mummies were really fascinating but a bit freaky at the same time,” says Natalie of the Ancient Egypt exhibit.

 Brisbane is jam-packed with family-friendly fun, so even if you aren’t a mad scientist, there is plenty to keep you occupied.
 “Between shows, food, science, trips into the CBD and all the galleries, there was a great variety of activities on Brisbane’s Southbank,” says Samantha.

 Samantha and Natalie were hosted by Tourism and Events Queensland.